Options for Survivors

 Third-Party or Anonymous Reports

 In Virginia, survivors may choose to report a sexual assault to law enforcement and identify or describe the suspect but not prosecute.
-This can help law enforcement to determine patterns of sexual crimes in the community, WAVES can assist you in making a third-party anonymous report to law enforcement authorities.
+This can help law enforcement to determine patterns of sexual crimes in the community, Student Support and Advocacy Center can assist you in making a third-party anonymous report to law enforcement authorities.

 This informal process may be initiated when a student chooses not to pursue criminal or disciplinary proceedings but does seek information about university and community support services.
-University departments, including the Counseling and Psychological Services, Student Health Services, Dean for Students, University Police, Women and Gender Studies Research and Resource Center, and Housing and Residence Life Office, may file an anonymous sexual assault report on behalf of the victim with the WAVES coordinator.
+University departments, including the Counseling and Psychological Services, Student Health Services, Dean for Students, University Police, Women and Gender Studies Research and Resource Center, and Housing and Residence Life Office, may file an anonymous sexual assault report on behalf of the victim with the Student Support and Advocacy Center coordinator.

 Cases that represent a danger to the campus community will be referred to the University Crisis Management Team for release of a protective notification bulletin.
 No identifying victim information will be given.
 Resident advisers are obligated, however, to share sexual assault reports, including victim names, with professional Housing and Residential Life staff for possible follow-up actions by the Dean of Students.

 Reporting to Law Enforcement

 |If you choose to report||If you choose not to report|

 |You may withdraw your report at any time||You will not automatically receive an evidence exam|

 |You should consent to a Sexual Assault Evidence Exam within 72 hours||You should receive a general medical exam|

 |You can and are encouraged to have a victim advocate to be with you at the hospital||You CAN change your mind and file a report to the police; your evidence will not be as substantial without the Evidence Exam|